zavolanlab/zarp/docs/guides/usage.md

 The workflow expects the following config:
-* `samples`, a sample table (tsv) with column *sample* containing sample identifiers, as well as columns *fq1* and *fq2* containing the paths to the input fastq files see example [here](tests/input_files/sra_samples.tsv).
-If the table contains further ZARP compatible columns (see [pipeline documentation][sample-doc]), the values specified there by the user are given priority over htsinfer's results.
+* `samples`, a sample table (tsv) with column *sample* containing sample identifiers, as well as columns *fq1* and *fq2* containing the paths to the input fastq files see example [here](https://github.com/zavolanlab/zarp/blob/dev/tests/input_files/samples_htsinfer.tsv).
+If the table contains further ZARP compatible columns (see [pipeline documentation](https://github.com/zavolanlab/zarp/blob/dev/pipeline_documentation.md)), the values specified there by the user are given priority over htsinfer's results.
 * `outdir`, an output directory
 * `samples_out`, path to a modified sample table with inferred parameters
 * `records`, set to 100000 per default